-To find a knowledgebase document, enter one or more keywords into the text box, separating each word with a space.
-Click on the 'Search' button or press Enter.
+To find a knowledge base (KB) article, enter one or more keywords into the "Search the KB..." box at the top of the page, separating each word with a space.
+Then, click "Search" or press Enter / Return.

 - Use descriptive and specific keywords, make sure they are correctly spelled, and avoid unnecessary punctuation.
 If you are looking for an exact match, try using a phrase and enclose the phrase in quotation marks.

 - If searching using a single word yields too many unrelated topics, try adding another word or two.
 You may also use the drop-down menu to limit your search to one specific topic.

 - If you want to exclude documents that contain a certain keyword, you can focus your search by putting a minus sign ("-") in front of that word.

 - For example, email -outlook will find email documents that are not related to Outlook.